-Ministry of Industry's Order (April 16, 2013) canceled several mandatory product specifications, including but not limited to citrus, apples, table grapes, almonds, hazelnuts, dried fruit, common wheat, and durum wheat.
+Tunisia maintains many specifications for imported products, and it is recommended to work closely with your importer to ensure these are met.
+However, Tunisia's Ministry of Industry has undertaken some reforms, including an April 16, 2013, Order which canceled several mandatory product specifications, including but not limited to citrus, apples, table grapes, almonds, hazelnuts, and dried fruit.